Fantasia (franchise): Epic Mickey

-There are several film reel levels based on some of the movie's segments such as Sorcerer's Apprentice and Night on Bald Mountain that appear in the Epic Mickey games.
+There are several film reel levels based on some of the film's segments such as Sorcerer's Apprentice and Night on Bald Mountain that appear in the Epic Mickey games.
 Yen Sid also acts as the creator of Wasteland, the setting of the games.

 Kingdom Hearts

 The Disney/Square Enix crossover game series Kingdom Hearts features Chernabog as a boss in the first installment and in Dream Drop Distance.
-The Night on Bald Mountain piece is played during the fight.
-Yen Sid appears frequently in the series beginning with Kingdom Hearts II, voiced in English by Corey Burton.
-Symphony of Sorcery, a world based on the film, appears in Kingdom Hearts 3D: Dream Drop Distance.
+Yen Sid appears as a supporting character in the series beginning with Kingdom Hearts II, voiced in English by Corey Burton.
+Symphony of Sorcery, a world based on the film, appears in Dream Drop Distance.

 Disney Infinity series

 Disney Infinity is an action-adventure sandbox toys-to-life video game series that was first released in 2013.
-The series contained references Fantasia and other Disney properties.
+The series contained references to Fantasia and other Disney properties.
 A Mickey Mouse figurine based on his appearance in The Sorcerer's Apprentice segment in the films was released on January 26, 2014, with a translucent "Infinite" series version of the figure released as a Toys "R" Us exclusive.
 "Sorcerer's Apprentice Mickey Mouse" is playable in all three games of the series.